acw414/eLISA/README.md

   - need a section saying all the requirement for the input file .
     - say the input file cannot have the string "column" in the filename
     - say it needs to be a tab-delimited table with semicolons seperating the taxonomic info in the last column
   - maybe make a flow chart of how the program works idk?
-  - percent invasive output - x100 and have % sign in the table? - x100 done.
-Need help with %sign
   - say this only works for US within inland range
   - make our DOI + include how to cite us